joist-orm/joist-orm/docs/docs/goals/code-generation.md

 ### Pros/Cons

-This approach (continual, verbatim mapping of the database schema to your object model) generally assumes you have a modern/pleasant schema to work with, i.e. you don't have to map esoteric 1980s-style database column names to modern getter/setters, and you don't need your object model to look dramatically different from your database tables.
+This approach (continual, verbatim mapping of the database schema to your object model) generally assumes you have a modern/pleasant schema to work with, and you don't need your object model to look dramatically different from your database tables.

-Which, in our opinion, is a simplification that largely helps avoid the [horror stories](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/) of ORMs, where the ORM is asked to do non-trivial translation between a database schema and object model that are fundamentally at odds.
+And specifically that this 1-1 restriction is a feature, because it should largely help avoid the [horror stories of ORMs](https://blog.codinghorror.com/object-relational-mapping-is-the-vietnam-of-computer-science/), where the ORM is asked to do non-trivial translation between a database schema and object model that are fundamentally at odds.